altmp/altv-docs/articles/audio.md

 In order to use Audio API you need to create Audio instance and add one or multiple audio outputs to it.

+> [!WARNING]
+> Currently, a maximum of 64 Audio instances can be created.

 ### Audio outputs

 There are three types of audio outputs in alt:V API: